darthdaenerys/Anime-Face-Generation/README.md

 ![Alt text](image.png)

+## Getting Started

+- Use the command to clone this repository to your machine git clone `https://github.com/darthdaenerys/Anime-Face-Generation.git`
+- Now change current directory to the folder `cd Anime-Face-Generation`
+- `pip install -r requirements.txt`
+- `python generator.py`

 ## Dataset

 The dataset is taken from Kaggle over here.
-The data was obtained from https://www.kaggle.com/datasets/splcher/animefacedataset.
+The data was obtained from [here](https://www.kaggle.com/datasets/splcher/animefacedataset).
 The dataset contains images of different sizes.

 ## Contributing